Chart Color Schemes

 Cranbourne North - West features high concentrations of family households, with a lower-than-average median household size

 Family households constitute 79.6% of all households, including 42.6% couples with children, 20.7% couples without children, and 14.8% single parent families.
 Non-family households account for the remaining 20.4%, with lone person households at 17.8% and group households comprising 2.7%.
-The median household size is 3.0 people, which is smaller than the Greater Melbourne average of 3.2.
+The median household size is 3.0 people, smaller than the Greater Melbourne average of 3.2.

 Frequently Asked Questions - Households